What Does Network Throughput Mean?

 Some Networked Devices Improve The Channel By Compressing The Data They Send.
 Most Modems Use This Feature.

-This can hide from the user, so a compressed file can be transferred significantly faster than expected.
+This can be hidden from the user, so a compressed file can be transferred significantly faster than expected.
 Because this ‘hidden’ compression cannot be easily disabled, a file that cannot compress must be used to measure throughput by transferring files and scheduling transfer time.
+Pre-compressed files, such as zip files, are often used.

-2. Compressing files in client and server systems requires more processor resources in both systems.
-The server uses its own processor to compress the files, which is not currently the case.
-The client also decompresses the files after receiving them.
-This can be considered one of the necessary costs (for server and client systems) to increase end-to-end throughput (although throughput for the same network does not change).
+This can be considered one of the necessary costs (for server and client systems) to increase end-to-end throughput (even though throughput on the same network does not change).

 What is operational capacity?